Sunday, 31 January 2021

 Then they produced a cake and candles and Happy Birthday was sung and indeed it was a very happy day.

-Wednesday 20 January 2021
+Wednesday, 20 January 2021

 Inauguration

 Today was Joe Biden’s Inauguration Day and how differently it has been reported in the media from Donald Trump’s inauguration four years ago.
 As I have said before, I am no fan of Trump’s, I don’t agree with his policies and in fact he has behaved like a (very dangerous) spoiled child over losing the election.
 However the vitriol of the media towards him today was cringe-making at times.
-There was no graciousness in victory just as he had none in defeat.
+There was no graciousness in the victory over him, just as he had none in defeat.

 Anyway, new beginnings for America I hope, and the Inauguration was quite moving.
 Of course due to Covid there could be no crowds, and there was extra security after last week’s invasion of the Capitol Building by Trump supporters.
 And bad loser Trump didn’t even attend.